 Figure 57.
-Global Block Unlock Instruction
+Global Block Unlock Instruction for SPI Mode

-8.2.37 Enable Reset (66h) and Reset Device (99h)
+Enable Reset (66h) and Reset Device (99h)

-Because of the small package and the limitation on the number of pins, the W25Q32JV provide a software Reset instruction instead of a dedicated RESET pin.
-Once the Reset instruction is accepted, any on-going internal operations will be terminated and the device will return to its default power-on state and lose all the current volatile settings, such as Volatile Status Register bits, Write Enable Latch (WEL) status, Program/Erase Suspend status, Read parameter setting (P7-P0), Continuous Read Mode bit setting (M7-M0) and Wrap Bit setting (W6-W4).
+Because of the small package and the limitation on the number of pins, the W25Q128JV provide a software Reset instruction instead of a dedicated RESET pin.
+Once the Reset instruction is accepted, any on-going internal operations will be terminated and the device will return to its default power-on state and lose all the current volatile settings, such as Volatile Status Register bits, Write Enable Latch (WEL) status, Program/Erase Suspend status, Read parameter setting (P7-P0), and Wrap Bit setting (W6-W4).